-We should have an email for each website
+We should have a different email for each website

 Why do I receive so many spams?